Maorimorpha secunda

-Maorimorpha secunda is a species of sea snail, a marine gastropod mollusk in the family Mitromorphidae.
+Maorimorpha secunda is a species of sea snail, a marine gastropod mollusk in the family Mitromorphidae. in the superfamily Conoidea.
+The genus Maorimorpha was established by A. W. B. Powell in 1939.

 Description

 The length of the shell attains 4.6 mm, its diameter 1.7 mm.

 Distribution

-This marine species is endemic to New Zealand occurs off South Island at a depth of 130 m.
+This marine species is endemic to New Zealand, and occurs off South Island at a depth of 130 m.